Crawford Road to Onepu Road: Bike stop boxes with feeder lanes at the traffic lights

 Why this solution?

 The section of cycle path between Onepu Road and Te Whiti Street gives better protection for people on bikes, and is appropriate for this busy route, which has a lot of fast-moving traffic.
 The section between Crawford Road and Onepu Road requires more discussion with the community, particularly local businesses.
 There is already a 30km/h speed limit and sharrows so for now, we will add bike stop boxes at the traffic lights.

 - Bike feeder lanes and stop boxes will be installed at the traffic lights at the Bay Road and Onepu Road intersections.

 Impacts (between Onepu Road and Te Whiti Street):

-- To allow residents to safely turn into and out of driveways, the proposed design would provide more turning room and shorter parking spaces.
+- To allow residents to safely turn into and out of driveways, the design will provide more turning room and shorter parking spaces.
 Parking space for 30 vehicles would remain along this stretch – 17 less than at the moment.

-- At the bus stops the bike path would be at footpath level, making it easier for people getting on and off the bus.
+- At the bus stops the bike path will be at footpath level, making it easier for people getting on and off the bus.